PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### Using The Docstrings (Don't skip this section)

-Beginning with the 4.0 release of PySimpleGUI, the tkinter port, a whole new world opened up for PySimpleGUI programmers, one where referencing the readme and ReadTheDocs documentation is no longer needed.
+Beginning with the 4.0 release of PySimpleGUI (the tkinter port), a whole new world opened up for PySimpleGUI programmers, one where referencing the readme and ReadTheDocs documentation is no longer needed.
 PyCharm and Wing both support these docstrings REALLY well and I'm sure Visual Studio does too.
 Why is this important?
 Because it will teach you the PySimpleGUI SDK as you use the package.

 Don't know the parameters and various options for the `InputText` Element?
 It's a piece of cake with PyCharm.
 You can set PyCharm to automatically display documentation about the class, function, method, etc, that your cursor is currently sitting on.
 You can also manually bring up the documentation by pressing CONTROL+Q.  When you do, you'll be treated to a window similar to this: